garyburke888/Music-Intervals-Memory-Match/README.md

 The move counter increases by one every two-clicks of tiles, as this counts as one 'turn'.

-When a second tile is clicked on a turn, its type is checked against the first tile and if they match, they stay shown and become inactive.
+When a second tile is clicked on a turn, its 'type' attribute is checked against the first tile and if they match, they stay shown and become inactive.
 If they don't match they revert to being invisible and stay active.

 When all matches have been made (and all tiles are fully visible) the game has been won and a modal appears, giving the option to play the game again.